clfolmar/Virtual-Background-Check-Application/README.md

 # IP Verification Application

 ## This application utilizes [Apility.io's free blacklist API](https://apility.io/) to demonstrate how a system could verify a user by their IP address.
-By determining if the IP address is [blacklisted](https://www.whatismyip.com/why-is-my-ip-blacklisted/), and gathering their Geolocation data and Autonomous System information is, the system could decide to block the user's access if necessary.
+By determining if the IP address is [blacklisted](https://www.whatismyip.com/why-is-my-ip-blacklisted/), and gathering their Geolocation data and Autonomous System information, the system could decide to block the user's access if necessary.
 In essence, this allows the system to perform a "virtual background check" on registering users, which helps maintain the system's integrity.

 ![screenshot](https://github.com/clfolmar/travis-react-ipverifier/blob/master/screenshot.jpg)